Bike & Ride Transit

 5. Pull the hold down bar out and place it over your front tire to secure your bicycle on the rack.

-Bicycle racks are located at the middle door of the Streetcar and hold up to three bicycles.
+Bicycle racks are located at the middle door of the SDX and hold up to three bicycles.

 Unloading your bicycle